mohamedaminebennasr/ollama/README.md

 streamlit run query_ui.py

-#You can launch your UI using Streamlit (`query_ui.py`).
+#Note: You can launch your UI using Streamlit (`query_ui.py`).
 From this interface, you can send requests to the backend (`app.py`), which will then trigger the Ollama chat using the DeepSeek-R1 model.
-#Reset Kafka Consumer Offsets
-#kafka-consumer-groups.sh --bootstrap-server localhost:9092 --group my-group --reset-offsets --to-earliest --execute --all-topics

 -------------------------------------------------------------------------------------------------------------------------------------
 #Potential Enhancement